Samsung/tizen-docs/docs/iot/guides/things-api-5.0.md

 # Things SDK API

 Developing "Things" which are market-ready (with cloud support) has been a challenge for most of the companies and individual developers.
-The SmartThings&trade; Things SDK API helps you to create new IoT devices easily. .
+The SmartThings&trade;(ST) Things SDK API helps you to create new IoT devices easily.

-The 2 core components for creating a new device are:
+Following are the two core components for creating a new device:

--   SmartThings&trade; Things JSON Configuration files (`master.json` and `resource.json`)
+-   ST Things JSON Configuration files (`master.json` and `resource.json`)

     For more information on the configuration file details, see [Device Definition](things-api-device-5.0.md).

 -   Application logic and user interaction

-    For more information on using the SmartThings&trade; Things SDK API, see [API Usage](things-api-guide-5.0.md).
+    For more information on using the ST Things SDK API, see [API Usage](things-api-guide-5.0.md).

+![Creating a new device](media/thing_api_new_device.png)

 **Figure: Creating a new device**

-![Creating a new device](media/thing_api_new_device.png)

-The SmartThings&trade;(ST) Things SDK provides you an easy and configurable option to build and deploy your own devices quickly:
+The ST Things SDK provides you an easy and configurable option to build and deploy your own devices quickly:

 -   The ST Things SDK provides JSON-based things definition, which:
     -   Defines device and platform information.